varunkumardev/amitmerchant1990.github.io/_posts/2021-06-09-adding-custom-install-button-in-progressive-web-apps.md

 * TOC
 {:toc}

+## Introduction

-So, to give you a primer when you open a PWA, a `beforeinstallprompt` event would get fired in [supported browsers](https://developer.mozilla.org/en-US/docs/Web/API/BeforeInstallPromptEvent#browser_compatibility).
+To give you a primer, when you open a PWA, a `beforeinstallprompt` event would get fired in [supported browsers](https://developer.mozilla.org/en-US/docs/Web/API/BeforeInstallPromptEvent#browser_compatibility).
 When this event is fired, the browser would show an installation popup to the user like so.

 [![Native PWA Popup](/images/native-pwa-popup.png)](/images/native-pwa-popup.png)

-The user can then choose to install the app or dismiss the popup.
-So, what if you want your users to install your PWA once again after they dismiss the installation popup?
-To mitigate this what you can do is show a custom "Install" button somewhere in your app which would trigger the user to install your PWA.
+The user can then choose to install the app by hitting the *"Install"* button or dismiss the popup.
+So, what if you want to remind your users to install your PWA once again after they dismiss the installation popup?

+To get around this, what you can do is show a custom "Install" button somewhere in your app itself which would trigger the user to install your PWA.

-This is exactly what I did in my Notepad PWA as well.
+This is exactly what I did in my [Notepad](https://notepad.js.org/) PWA as well.
 How did I achieve this?
-Read on.
+Read on to know how.

 ## Tap into the `beforeinstallprompt` event